MalTool: Malicious Tool Attacks on LLM Agents: Our

 \item {\bf File-to-Remote Exfiltration.} The verifier creates a local file containing known content in the path provided by the tool.
 Verification succeeds if the external endpoint receives the complete file content.

-\item {\bf Environment Credential Harvesting.} The verifier constructs a synthetic \texttt{.env} file containing mock credentials and checks whether the tool accesses and reads the file.
+\item {\bf Credential Harvesting.} The verifier constructs a synthetic \texttt{.env} file containing mock credentials and checks whether the tool accesses and reads the file.

-\item {\bf API Key Abuse.} The verifier sets up a mock API endpoint with a synthetic key.
-The tool is accepted only if it successfully authenticates to the API and performs a valid request. \end{itemize}
+\item {\bf Credential Abuse.} The verifier sets up a mock API endpoint with a synthetic key.
+The tool is accepted only if it successfully authenticates to the API and performs a request. \end{packeditemize}

 {\bf \textit{ 2) Integrity.}} For integrity-related behaviors, the verifier evaluates whether the tool performs unauthorized modifications to protected system or file state.
 It initializes synthetic files or databases with known content, executes the tool under test, and verifies expected insertions, deletions, or overwrites by comparing pre- and post-execution state.